MatteoRomiti/Lightning-Network-Deanonymization/README.md

     python3 sort_mapping_entities.py

-Use all previous results to link Bitcoin entities to LN nodes.
+Use results from on-chain clustering heuristics to link Bitcoin entities to LN nodes.
 Two linking heuristics are available.
-Including on-chain clustering heuristics improves the linking results available in `data/results/filtered_heuristic_2_results.json` and `data/results/filtered_heuristic_2_results.json`:

     python3 LN_BTC_heuristic_1.py
     python3 LN_BTC_heuristic_2.py

+The results are stored in `data/results/`.
+In particular, `filtered_heuristic_2_results.json` and `filtered_heuristic_2_results.json` report absolute and relative numbers of linked entities and nodes, while `*_entity_node.json` and `*_node_entity.json` contain the actual links (from entity to node and vice versa).
+On-chain patterns used before the linking heuristics are mentioned in the file name, e.g., `star_heuristic_1_entity_node.json` contains the mapping from entity to node using the star-pattern on top of the standard multi-input clustering heuristic.
+When `filtered_` is prepended to the file name, it means that, to the best of our knowledge, no exchanges or similar services are in the dataset (please, refer to the paper for further details).

 #### Perform attacks on the LN